-This Director Code of Conduct is prepared with the aim of providing the Company’s directors with guidelines on practices in consistent with good corporate governance principles.
-It also represents the directors’ determination to uphold ethical standards for the benefit of the Company, shareholders, employees and other stakeholders.
+This Code of Conduct and Business Ethics is prepared with the aim of providing the directors, executives, and all employees with guidelines on practice with good corporate governance principles.
+It also represents the directors’ determination to uphold ethical standards to create the utmost benefit of the Company, shareholders, employees and other stakeholders.

-The Board of Directors has the role of policy maker in laying the organization management and corporate governance principles in order to enable efficient business operations and achievement of corporate vision and mission.
+The Board of Directors of the Company has set out the organization management and corporate governance principles in order to enable efficient business operations and achievement of corporate vision and mission.
 Gaining the trust of shareholders, investors and the general public in its business operation standards, the Company’s directors therefore undertake to comply with the provision and intendment of laws with prudence and care, while being the positive role models to employees in order to sustain the long-established reputation and good image of the Company.

-Director shall perform duties with honesty and make decisions reasonably in good faith with fairness to the Company, major and minority shareholders, for the utmost benefit of the Company and shareholders.
-They shall hold to the truth by giving complete and factual reports on the Company’s status, together with regularly informing shareholders of both positive and negative tendency of the Company’s future status.
+Directors shall perform duties with honesty as well as make decisions to act rationally and fairly to all parties, both the Company and the major and minority shareholders for the utmost benefit of the Company and shareholders.
+The Directors shall adhere to the truth by reporting the Company's status completely, truthfully, along with regularly informing shareholders of both positive and negative trends of the Company's future status trends.

 Directors shall make decisions and perform duties independently, by not allowing either personal interests or financial and non-financial benefits to overrule the independence in the use of complete and truthful information along with reasonableness in the discharge of their duties.

+During their term and responsibility to the Company, the Board of Directors shall not directly or indirectly engage in any personal business, which is the Company's Conflict of Interest.
 They shall refrain from using the Company’s name to execute their own personal transactions or any other businesses, and shall not involve in any businesses that may bring disgrace on the Company.
-They shall also not disclose confidential information of clients, employees and the Company’s operations to a third party, except with the consent of the Company, and shall not use information acquired during their directorship in an inappropriate manner.
+They shall also not disclose confidential information of customers, employees and the Company’s operations to a third party, except with the consent of the Company, and shall not use information acquired during their directorship in an inappropriate manner.

 Directors shall disclose their interests derived from personal or other businesses, including any other matters that may lead to conflicts of interest.